 The Contis lighthouse is the only one in the entire Landes region, and it has a curious peculiarity: it is not, as usual, by the sea, but stands in the middle of the forest, some 500 metres from the beach.
 The reason is simple: the land by the sea is dune soil, which is dangerous for a building of this type, so it had to be built on firmer, wooded ground.

-The entrance fee is 3 euros, but children from 3 to 12 years old pay only 1 euro and children under 3 years old have free admission.
+The entrance fee is 3 euros, but children from 3 to 12 years old pay only 1 euro and children under 3 years old have free entrance.

-This consists of a 180-watt halogen lamp (which replaced a 1500-watt bulb installed in 1951) that emits four signals every 25 seconds, flashes sent out to sea and reaching a distance of around 42 km.
+Its 38-metre height is ascended by a spiral staircase with 183 steps, culminating in a small room where the impressive lantern is located.
+The lantern, located 50 metres above sea level, consists of a 180-watt halogen lamp (which replaced a 1500-watt bulb installed in 1951) that emits four signals every 25 seconds, flashes sent out to sea and reaches a distance of about 42 km.
+Today it has no guardians and is fully automated.

 A small, low door leads to the viewpoint of the lighthouse.
 If you are lucky enough to enjoy a bright, sunny day, the view is as spectacular as it is characteristic of the Landes region.